-This project aimed to ensure that soil knowledge is enhanced in the Pacific Island Countries Territories and provides a reliable foundation for sustainable intensification of agricultural systems.
+This project aimed to ensure that soil knowledge was enhanced in the Pacific Island Countries Territories and provided a reliable foundation for sustainable intensification of agricultural systems.

 Sustainable agriculture is fundamental to the future prosperity of the Pacific Island Countries Territories (PICTs).
 Commercial farming is an important source of employment and export revenue, while subsistence farming underpins food security for most rural areas.